kcmercer/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What problem does the context API help solve?
+Having to prop drill in porjects with a lot of components.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+Actions are just javascript objects with a type field, they're kind of line an event that gives information about something going on in the webpage.
+Reducers are functions that take the current state, and an action, then decides on how it needs to update the state, if needed, and returns a new state.
+Store is where all of the state lives, it takes a reducer and holds onto state for later use throughout the page.
+Store is known as the single source of truth, because it holds the global state within itself, making it significantly easier to adjust state through many components.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?
+Allows you to call an action creator that returns a function, instead of the normal action object.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!
+I'm not sure I've had enough time to really lean towards one more than the others.
+My only real opinion on them is that I don't really like Context API, I find it to be more confusing to work with, but if I had to use it, it wouldn't be a deal breaker.